 Answer

-The manuscript contains the PRISMA flowchart in the supplemental materials which addresses this point.
+The manuscript contains the PRISMA flowchart in the supplemental materials that addresses this point.
 We added the flowchart in the manuscript.

 #4

 4. It’s better to present the information in Table 2 as a forest plot, while putting the table 2 in supplementary.
 A forest plot summarizes the information and gives readers a intuitive understanding.